vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Tokens can have either a common representation, sometimes called account or balance tokens, or unique representation, or UTXO (unspent transaction output).
 This distinction might seem subtle but is important when considering how tokens can be traced and if they can have isolated and unique properties.

-Common tokens share a single set of properties, are not distinct from one another and balances are recorded in a central place.
+Common tokens share a single set of properties, are not distinct from one another, and balances are recorded in a central place.
 These tokens are simply represented as a balance or quantity attributed to an owner address where all the balances are recorded on the same balance sheet.
-This balance sheet is distributed, so its not centralized,but rather simplified.
+This balance sheet is distributed, not centralized, and rather simplified.
 Common tokens have the advantage of easily sharing a value like a "SKU" where the change in the value is immediately reflected for all tokens.
 Common tokens cannot be individually traced, only their balances between accounts can.

 Bank accounts are an example of a common fungible token.

 Unique tokens have their own identities and can be individually traced.
 Each unique token can carry unique properties that cannot be changed in one place and cascade to all and their balances must be summed.
-Bank notes, paper bills and metal coins, they are interchangeable but have unique properties like a serial number are an example of a unique fungible token.
+Bank notes and paper bills are interchangeable but have unique properties like a serial number and are therefore examples of unique fungible tokens.

 A unique token is identified by `‘` following the type symbol, i.e. **&tau;<sub>F'</sub>**.